Home - Latest News

 1. Membership.

 a.
-Membership in the Society shall consist of three classes: Student, Individual, and Institutional.
+Membership in the Society shall consist of three classes: Student, Individual, Developing Country, Retiree and Institutional.
 Any person in accordance with the objectives of the Society may be admitted to membership.

 b.
-Applications for membership in the Society shall be submitted to the Secretary.
 All applications shall be approved unless there be objections from two or more members of the Society.
 In this instance a three-quarters vote of the Executive Council shall be required to reject the application.

 c.
-Each member of the Society shall receive all of the Society's regular publications for the year covered by his dues and shall have one vote in the transaction of the business of the Society.
-He shall be eligible for any elective or appointive office in the Society.
+Each member of the Society shall receive all of the Society's regular publications for the year covered by her/his dues and shall have one vote in the transaction of the business of the Society.
+Members shall be eligible for any elective or appointive office in the Society.

 d.
 Any individual or institution may subscribe to the Society's publication without privilege of membership at a rate to be set by the Executive Council.
 Likewise, anyone may buy any of the Society's publications individually at a rate set by the Executive Council.

-2. Meetings.
-The Society shall sponsor the International Conference on Dendrochronology at intervals of one to four years.
+a.
+The Society shall sponsor the International Conference on Dendrochronology (ICD) and the AmeriDendro Conference at intervals of one to four years.
 While the Society shall work to facilitate conference site selection and organization, local organizers will have responsibility to make arrangements for these conferences.

-3. Referendum: All matter of business of the Society may be decided by means of a referendum vote by email ballot at any time upon the initiation of the Executive Council or a petition signed by any twenty-five members to the Executive Council.
-Ballots shall be emailed to members by the Secretary.
-In order that they may be counted as votes, ballots must be placed by members and received anonymously by the Secretary via a secure server no more than thirty days after date when they were emailed to members by the Secretary.
-A majority of votes received during the thirty day period shall constitute the deciding vote, except By-Laws shall be amended as set forth in ARTICLE X.
+a.
+All matter of business of the Society may be decided by means of a referendum vote by email ballot at any time upon the initiation of the Executive Council or a petition signed by any twenty-five members to the Executive Council.
+Voting shall be secret and conducted via the Internet.
+In order that they may be counted as votes, ballots must be placed by members and received anonymously by the Secretary via a secure server no more than thirty days after the date they were emailed to members by the Secretary.
+A majority of votes received during the thirty day period shall constitute the deciding vote, except that By-Laws shall be amended as set forth in ARTICLE XI.

 1. The Executive Council shall be the administrative body of the Society, and shall be made up of the officers and three additional elected members.
 It shall set dues, authorize all meetings, plan the undertakings of the organization, appoint standing committees as necessary, authorize all expenditures subject to limitations set forth in these By-Laws, and through the President make an annual report to the Society.